 - 4 cups low salt chicken broth, divided

-- A 6-inch sprig of fresh rosemary or ½ teaspoon dried rosemary
+- Leaves from a 6-inch sprig of fresh rosemary, finely chopped (or ½ teaspoon dried rosemary)

-- 8 medium carrots, sliced on the diagonal into wedges
+- 8 medium carrots (about 1 pound), sliced on the diagonal into wedges

 Instructions

-- Slice potatoes into bite-sized wedges and put them into a bowl of cold water, to prevent them from discoloring
+- Peel the potatoes, slice them into bite-sized wedges and put them in a bowl of cold water, to prevent discoloration.
+Baby gold potatoes or baby fingerlings can be left unpeeled.

-- Pat the meat dry and lay it on a wax paper-lined baking sheet in a single layer.
-Sprinkle with salt and pepper and toss to coat.
-Sprinkle with flour and toss to coat.
-Shake off excess flour by tossing meat in a mesh colander before browning.
+- Pat the meat dry with paper towels and lay it on a wax paper-lined baking sheet in a single layer.
+Sprinkle with 1 teaspoon of salt and a few grinds of pepper and turn the pieces, to coat them.
+Sprinkle on the flour and toss to coat.
+Shake off excess flour by tossing meat gently in a colander before browning.

-- Heat 2 tablespoons oil over medium heat in a large skillet until hot.
-Brown lamb on all sides in two or three batches, 3-4 minutes per batch, adding more oil if necessary.
-Transfer browned lamb to a large heavy pot or Dutch oven.
+- Heat 2 tablespoons oil over medium heat in a large Dutch oven or other heavy lidded pot.
+Brown lamb on all sides in two or three batches (don't overcrowd the pot), 3-4 minutes per batch, adding more oil if necessary.
+Transfer lamb to a plate as it is browned, and set aside.

-- While the stew is simmering, bring a saucepan of salted water to a boil over high heat.
+- While the stew is simmering, bring a saucepan of salted water to a boil.
 Drop the green beans in and boil for about 3 minutes, until just crisp-tender.
 Drain the beans and quickly transfer them to a bowl of ice water to cool them quickly and ensure they stay crisp and bright green.

-- After the meat has simmered for an hour, remove the bones (if using) and degrease cooking liquid by letting the fat rise to the surface for a few minutes and skimming it with a spoon or by cooling the stew in the fridge for several hours or overnight, and scraping the fat off the top.
-The stew can be made ahead to this point and stored in the fridge for up to two days.
+- After the meat has simmered for an hour, remove the bones (if using).
+The stew can be made ahead to this point and stored in the fridge for up to two days before continuing.

-- Bring stew back to a simmer before continuing.
-Season broth with salt and pepper, to taste.
-Bury the carrots and potatoes in the stew, adding 1 extra cup of broth, if necessary.
+- Bring stew back to a simmer and season broth with salt and pepper, to taste.
+Submerge the carrots and potatoes in the stew, adding the remaining 1 cup of broth, if necessary.
 Bring to a simmer.
 Cover and cook for 25-30 minutes, until vegetables are tender.

-- Drain the green beans and bury them in the stew along with the peas.
-Cover and cook the stew for 5 minutes more, until the beans and peas are hot.
-Season with additional salt and pepper, if needed.
+- Drain the green beans and submerge them in the stew along with the peas.
+Cover and simmer 5 minutes more, to warm the beans and peas.
 Serve hot.

 - Category: Stew